This is some blog description about this site

 The late Ajarn Tonglor Yalae, the patriarch of Muay Chaiya, talked to me about the old fighting sport in 1993.
 He bristled at the thought of someone purposefully going out to kill someone in a bare-knuckle match.

 "We did not fight with any intentions of killing or maiming the opponent.
 We fought to win.
 I find it much more barbaric in modern Muay Thai with the short rounds and the referee forcing the pace and pushing the fighters to fight harder like caged animals.
 The pace was up to the fighters before modern ring fighting because there wasn't weight classes that came later.
 We fought with pride in ourselves, our school, and for our teachers, parents, and ancestors."

 Festivals, feasts, and holidays are a special time for the people of Southeast Asia.
 One of the largest celebrated through Myanmar, Thailand, Laos, and Cambodia is the New Year water festival, where fighting to this day still remains an integral part of the festivities.
 Fighting here took on a totally different component.
 One distinguishing feature of the holiday fights is that they are more about the celebration than blood lust.
 The crowds show up to cheer and support the local fighters.
 There is a tremendous joy, camaraderie, and fighting spirit displayed throughout the festival.
 In the villages, the martial tradition was an essential component of the spiritual and physical growth of each young man, and during the lively festival fights, he could demonstrate his fighting prowess.
-In ancient times, a boy could fight to display his skill as a soldier, or as a rite of passage into manhood or to gain a bride.
+In ancient times, a boy could fight to display his skill in an effort to prove his worthiness as a soldier, or as a rite of passage into manhood or to gain a bride.

 Lieutenant General Albert Fytche, who served as Chief Commissioner for the British Crown Colony of Burma, talks about the festivals in Burma in his 1878 book, Burma Past, and Present: